CUQS/objDetection/README.md

     **export LD\_LIBRARY\_PATH=$DDK\_HOME/uihost/lib**

     >**NOTE:**
+    >
     >-   **XXX**  indicates the  Mind Studio  installation user, and  **/home/XXX/tools**  indicates the default installation path of the DDK.
 >-   If the environment variables have been added, skip this step.

 Enter  **:wq!**  to save and exit.

 Run the following command for the environment variable to take effect:

     **source \~/.bashrc**

-## Deployment
+## Deployment<a name="en-us_topic_0182554604_section3723145213347"></a>

-1. Access the root directory where the application code is located as the  Mind Studio  installation user, for example,  **_/home/ascend/road-segmentation_**.
+1. Access the root directory where the cvnetworkverify application code is located as the  Mind Studio  installation user, for example,  **_/home/ascend/objDetection_**.
 2. Run the deployment script to prepare the project environment, including compiling and deploying the ascenddk public library and application.

     bash deploy.sh  _host\_ip_ _model\_mode_

     -   _host\_ip_: For the Atlas 200 DK developer board, this parameter indicates the IP address of the developer board.
     -   _model\_mode_  indicates the deployment mode of the model file.
 The default setting is  **internet**.
         -   **local**: If the Ubuntu system where  Mind Studio  is located is not connected to the network, use the local mode.
-In this case, download the dependent common code library ezdvpp to the  **sample-objectdetection/script**  directory by referring to the  [Downloading Dependent Code Library](#en-us_topic_0182554604_section92241245122511).
+In this case, download the dependent common code library ezdvpp to the  **objDetection/script**  directory by referring to the  [Downloading Dependent Code Library](#en-us_topic_0182554604_section92241245122511).
         -   **internet**: Indicates the online deployment mode.
 If the Ubuntu system where  Mind Studio  is located is connected to the network, use the Internet mode.
 In this case, download the dependent code library ezdvpp online.